alfmunny/MIT6.824-Distributed-Systems/Lab1-MapReduce.md

 	}
 }
 ```
-3. Add TaskDone action, so the worker call tell the master the task is done when it's done.
+3. Add `TaskDone` action, so the worker call tell the master the task is done when it's done.

-Note: We generate all the Reduce tasks only when all the Map tasks are done.
+Note: **We generate all the Reduce tasks only when all the Map tasks are done**

 ```go
 func (m *Master) TaskDone(args *TaskInfo, reply *ExampleReply) error {